nabeelomer/nabeelomer/README.md

 Hi I'm Nabeel.

-I'm a postgraduate student of Computer Science at Cardiff University in Wales and a compiler engineer at Sony Interactive Entertainment Europe.
+I'm a postgraduate student of Computer Science at Cardiff University in Wales and an engineering intern at Sony Interactive Entertainment Europe.

 <!--
 **nabeelomer/nabeelomer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.